Eat Like a Fish: A Citizen Science Research Project

 Eating with the Ecosystem is conducting a citizen science research project, as part of a larger study in partnership with the University of Rhode Island to understand the disparities between the relative production of marketable seafood species from our New England marine ecosystems and the relative landings of these species in our local fisheries, highlighting opportunities for greater utilization of species whose production is high relative to their landings; i.e. what species are our ecosystems producing a lot of, that we could be eating more of.
 Eating with the Ecosystem will use this information to create a science based template for a better overall ecosystem-marketplace match for New England seafood, helping to balance our ecosystems, support local fisheries, and increase consumer awareness.

 Citizen science participants will be given a list of local New England seafood species they will be tasked with searching for, purchasing, preparing, and eating.
 This exercise will help determine the availability of local species in the marketplace and help shed light on the role of consumer preferences in driving disparities between ecosystem production and market share for certain species.
 This information will also identifying opportunities for growth for those species that are underrepresented in the marketplace but enjoyed by consumers.
 Eating with the Ecosystem will utilize these insights to design a toolkit for seafood wholesalers, retailers, promoters, and eaters, detailing the importance of ecosystem-market symmetry and charting a roadmap to attain it.

-Follow our citizen scientists by checking out their blogs:
+Follow our citizen scientists as they search for, cook, and consume local seafood by checking out their blogs: